Orthopedic Surgery

 Is there a specialty interest group?
 If not, what other networking options would you recommend?
 Are there any specific national organizations or committees I should join?

-Yes, orthopedic interest group and the orthopedic research group at UA Phoenix
+Yes, the orthopedic interest group and the orthopedic research group at UA Phoenix.

 What advice would you offer MS1s and MS2s who are interested in this specialty?